-Dry Farms historic landscape.
+The significance of this research project is to arrive at a deeper understanding of what an iteroscape, an iterography, and iterology mean, and what an iterological methodology can facilitate for the archaeological record of the Mormon Row historic landscape.
 As a theoretical approach to Historical Archaeology and as management praxis, an iterological methodology may be applicable in other historical archaeological contexts.
 An iterological approach to land use practices in the past may positively inform land and cultural resource management policies and praxis on a landscape scale in the present and the future.
-Pure praxis can be defined as "behavior patterns of work ... 'required' by the ecological context that are realized in cultural form... directly derivative from the tools and resources to which they are applied'" (Sahlins, 1976 :97; emphasis added).
+Pure praxis can be defined as "behavior patterns of work ... 'required' by the ecological context that are realized in cultural form... directly derivative from the tools and resources to which they are applied" (Sahlins, 1976:97; emphasis added).

-Multiple lines of evidence from its first official mapping in 1871-1872 during the Hayden Expedition to its most recent survey and inventory in the summer of 2016 (and ideally in 2017) will be employed to interpret the suite of data to its fullest capacity.
+Multiple lines of evidence from its first official mapping in 1871-1872 during the Hayden Expedition to its most recent survey and inventory in the summer of 2016 and in 2017 were employed to interpret the suite of data to its fullest capacity.
 This project is undertaken with a full consideration of the past; historic and prehistoric cultural resources are seen as equal, and all potentially contribute information necessary to formulate NRHP recommendations, as well as test hypotheses generated in the course of this research.